EarthWolves/power-outage-cause-prediction/README.md

  - `Month`: (Norminal Feature) Categorical variable representing the month when the outage occurred

 ### Feature Engineering
--  'Customers Affected': No scaling the data. `np.nan` is used if this feature has a missing value
+-  `Customers Affected`: No scaling the data. `np.nan` is used if this feature has a missing value
 - `US State`: One-hot encoded using `OneHotEncoder(drop='first')` to convert this nominal variable into binary features while avoiding multicollinearity by dropping one reference category.
 - `Month`: The month are already labelled nominally (1-12), hence no transforming the data.
 - `Outage Duration`: Maintained as a raw numeric feature without scaling.